toopster/dsc-capstone-project/README.md

 The source data and audio samples used by the Jupyter notebooks have not been included in this GitHub repository and will need to be downloaded and stored in a folder entitled `data` within the local repository.

-The code with the Jupyter notebook entitled `2_eda.ipynb` will do all the necessary downloading and preprocessing for you but, if you would like to shortcut this or have any issues downloading the data, a zip file containing the processed audio samples for both datasets can be [downloaded here](https://drive.google.com/file/d/11lKYIZiwEQJ-pp0G1bJPHXLJLj8uKPqW/view?usp=sharing)
+The code with the Jupyter notebooks entitled `2_data_acquistion.ipynb` and `3_preprocessing.ipynb` will do all the necessary downloading and preprocessing for you but, if you would like to shortcut this or have any issues downloading the data, a zip file containing the processed audio samples for both datasets can be [downloaded here](https://drive.google.com/file/d/11lKYIZiwEQJ-pp0G1bJPHXLJLj8uKPqW/view?usp=sharing)

 Once downloaded (and processed if using the Jupyter notebooks), the data should be organised in the following folder structure:
 ```